SonghuaHu-UMD/songhuahu-umd.github.io/_pages/about.md

 - /about.html

 ---
 Greetings!
-I'm Songhua Hu (胡松华), a Postdoctoral Researcher at [MIT Senseable City Lab](https://senseable.mit.edu/).
+I'm Songhua Hu (胡松华), a Postdoctoral Researcher at MIT.
 My research explores the nexus of **urban sensing**, **human mobility**, and **transportation system**.
 I'm passionate about seeking innovative solutions for complex urban transportation challenges using emerging crowdsensing and modelling techniques.